hummingbot/hummingbot-site/docs/blog/posts/the-orders-must-flow-from-trader-mobiwan/index.md

 As a failsafe, Marvin configured [max_order_age](../../../strategy-configs/max-order-age.md) to 300 (seconds) as well, in case his orders were not refreshed for any reason (for example, the asset price staying the same).

-This new combination ensured Marvin’s orders were refreshing well before the 30 minute age limit, which prevented them from going stale and missing out on rewards (unless an error occurred, which we’ll address later).
+This new combination ensured Marvin’s orders were refreshing well before the 30-minute age limit, which prevented them from going stale and missing out on rewards (unless an error occurred, which we’ll address later).

 ### Spread